petecarapetyan/webappwriter/docs/explore/index.md

 Hey!
 That's me!
 I spent decades coding almost everything exclusively on the back end, in Java servers.
 Or others did the same, in PHP or Python or Ruby.
 In this world, there was no client side code, or at least not much.
 We kinda like it, that way.

-I bring it up here only to illustrate a shared priority.
-If my first concern is about how to maintain a static approach to my work, rather than the better experience for my customer.
+I bring it up here only to illustrate a natural preference. _**When my first concern is maintaining my current routine**_, rather than the abstraction of a better experience for my customer!

 <img class="bordered" src="/_merged_assets/_static/images/sea.jpg" alt="sea" />

-"Better" in this context **does not include the objective of** _"not having to learn client side, rather than server side processing"_.
+"Better" in the context of this article **does not include the objective of** _"not having to learn client side, rather than server side processing"_.
 Nor does it include the popular convenience of _protecting developers from having to learn new HTML standards._ WebAppWriter is all about identifying the **better experience for the customer**, as a baseline.

 If that means I gotta learn something new, so be it.
 Too bad for me.
 Life goes on.

 As a side note only - standards are a **finite** set that I need to learn, if I want to keep up with the browser and JS/TS as a language.
 It only _feels_ infinite, sometimes.

 So that's another feature of the sweet spot - it needs to live where it serves the customer and even the content provider best.
 Super fast, responsive experiences.
-Not what serves the developer best.
-Yeah yeah, I know, _"heresy"_.
+Not what serves the developer best. _"Heresy"_, in some circles.

 ## Woops, somebody improved DOM and JS

 Sigh.
 So much emotion gets in the way when I'm forced to do things differently.
 Perhaps I'll just resist?

-Look, I'm picking on React as a point of comparison.
+Look, I'm picking on React here, as a point of comparison.
 It could just as easily be Gatsby or VuePress or Laravel/PHP or Rails or even Polymer.
+We were all doing our best to get around the limitations of the browser and the DOM.

-In the unfortunate case of the React ecosystem, VDOM and JSX taught the browser standard folks how to implement nearly identical functionality in the standard browser.
+In the unfortunate case of the React ecosystem, VDOM and JSX **taught the browser standard folks** how to implement nearly identical functionality in the standard browser.
 But now, if I'm a React dev, suddenly I'm writing legacy code?
 That doesn't feel right.

 But it _**is**_ that way.
 And it's not just React.
 Here's a modest sampling: